qgrad/qgrad/docs/source/install.rst

 For custom installing JAX, please visit JAX's GitHub `page <https://github.com/google/jax>`_.

-Although qgrad's API is intentionally made similar to that of `QuTiP <https://github.com/qutip/qutip>`_, we have tried our best to exclude QuTiP as a dependecy in the core package.
-We still, however, use QuTiP for testing at the moment.
+Although qgrad's API is intentionally made similar to that of `QuTiP <https://github.com/qutip/qutip>`_, QuTiP is not a dependency of the core package.
+However, qgrad still requires
+QuTiP for testing at the moment.
 To install QuTiP using conda, run::

     conda install qutip